DataSystemsGroupUT/AutoMLBench/README.md

 }
 ```

 Once all the log files are generated, we can parse them using [specific parsers](https://github.com/DataSystemsGroupUT/AutoMLBench/tree/master/parser).
-The output is cascaded into the this [sheet](https://github.com/DataSystemsGroupUT/AutoMLBench/blob/master/Complete_Sheet.xlsx).
+The output is cascaded into this [sheet](https://github.com/DataSystemsGroupUT/AutoMLBench/blob/master/Complete_Sheet.xlsx).